SQream/sqream_docs/reference/sql/sql_statements/monitoring_commands/explain.rst

 EXPLAIN
 *****************

-``EXPLAIN`` returns a static query plan, which can be used to debug.
+``EXPLAIN`` returns a static query plan, which can be used to debug query plans.

 Permissions
 =============